Su Yung: Personal life

 She married fellow professional wrestler Rich Swann in March 2017.

 On December 10, 2017, Swann was arrested in Gainesville, Florida on charges of battery and kidnapping/false imprisonment.
 The victim was identified as his wife.
 According to the arrest report, Swann and Riggs had gotten into an argument over Swann critiquing Riggs' performance at a show that night.
 When Riggs tried to get away from Swann, witnesses state that he grabbed her in a headlock and dragged her back into his car.
 Swann was released from Alachua County Jail later that same day and told to get in contact with court services.
 On January 25, 2018, all charges against Swann were dismissed, when a determination was made by prosecutors that there was "insufficient evidence" to move forward with the case.

-On December 30, 2021, Riggs announced on her Twitter account that she is pregnant with her and Swann's first child.
+On December 30, 2021, Riggs announced on her Twitter account that she was pregnant with her and Swann's first child.
 Their son was born in February 2022.